dregmi08/cse15l-lab-reports/week1labreport.md

 ---
 ![Image](Screen Shot 2023-01-15 at 9.40.09 PM.png)
 In order to login to your course-specific account using ieng6, you need to download VSCode and use the command line.
 For this particular step, I did not need to install the IDE since I had done that last quarter for CSE 11.
+If you don't have it installed, you can go to the [VSCode Website](https://code.visualstudio.com/download) and download the appropriate version (in my case, VSCode for Mac).

 __Step 3__ : Opening the Terminal
 ---